 You can create a WolfWare space for a Registration and Records (R&R) course for which you are listed as an instructor.
 You also have the option of creating a WolfWare space for a project.

-(Note: If you are already using other tools such as Moodle or Collaborate in an existing WolfWare space, you can add WordPress to that space.
+(Note: If you are already using other tools such as Moodle in an existing WolfWare space, you can add WordPress to that space.
 To learn how, skip ahead to the section Activate WordPress.)

 Request a COURSE space